dullhunk/whats-the-story-learning-glory/index.md

 # What's the Story, Learning Glory?

 Students stories about what they have learned, the teaching they receive and research they are exposed to are a key part of the story of any University.
-At the University of Manchester, these stories describe the difference the organisation makes in local, national and international communities through its footprint of:
+At the University of Manchester, these stories describe the difference the organisation makes locally, nationally and internationally through its communities of:

 * [40,000 students, studying over 1,000 different degree programmes](https://www.employers.manchester.ac.uk/ourstudents/)
 * [12,800 staff, including almost 7,000 academic and research staff](https://www.manchester.ac.uk/about/people/)